linroger/Finance-Notes-and-Marginalia/Clippings/Contract for Differences (CFD) - Overview and Examples.md

 ### Countries Where You Can Trade CFDs

-CFDs are traded via [[A Survey of the Micro structure of Fixed-Income Markets|OTC markets]] in Australia, Belgium, Canada, Denmark, France, Germany, Hong Kong, Italy, the Netherlands, New Zealand, Norway, Singapore, South Africa, Spain, Switzerland, Thailand, and the United Kingdom.
+CFDs are traded via [OTC markets](../Fixed%20Income%20Asset%20Pricing/A%20Survey%20of%20the%20Micro%20structure%20of%20Fixed-Income%20Markets.md) in Australia, Belgium, Canada, Denmark, France, Germany, Hong Kong, Italy, the Netherlands, New Zealand, Norway, Singapore, South Africa, Spain, Switzerland, Thailand, and the United Kingdom.

 ## The Costs of Trading CFDs